 We at property finance partners work closely with real estate funds and alternative lenders and that offer high LTV as well as JV partnership and equity investments in different PRS projects all over the UK.

-To find out how we can help you to raise finance to your PRS project, call today on 020 3393 9277
+To find out how we can help you to raise development finance for your PRS project, call today on 020 3393 9277

 Development finance facility is also used to fund most of the PD schemes